 Capturing individual differences

-The goal of this study was to find in the behavioral datatherefore, collapsing across so much of this variability offered by the model design and set of parameters is uninformative.
+The goal of this study was to find a method for characterizing individual differences in the behavioral data; therefore, collapsing across so much of this variability offered by the model design and set of parameters is uninformative.
 We proceeded with a 2-step approach to quantifying variability in learning: first, comparing groups of subjects categorized by best-fit model family and, secondly, predicting learning behavior from individual parameter estimations.
 As discussed in the previous section, we found that different models steadily fit different subsets of participants, which makes the results of our model-fitting procedure somewhat different from the Collins (2018) study.

 Firstly, of the four models compared, the LTM model fit most of the 83 participants (n = 61), followed by the biased model (n = 11) and the meta-RL model in third place (n = 9).
 Only two participants best fit the pure RL model.
 The group differences are shown in figure 11.